apache/commons-rdf/src/site/markdown/introduction.md

 a global identity.
 Different RDF files can all talk about `_:blanknode`, but they would all be different resources.
-Crucially, a blank node can be used in multiple triples within the same graph, so that we can relate a subject to a blank node resource, and then describe that resource (usually incomplete).
+Crucially, a blank node can be used in multiple triples within the same graph, so that we can relate a subject to a blank node resource, and then describe the blank node further.

-Let's add the blank node statements to our graph:
+Let's add some blank node statements to our graph:

 ```turtle
 BlankNode someone = rdf.createBlankNode();